 An Assistant Flying Instructor rating allows you to instruct for the NPPL Microlight Licence under the supervision of a Flying Instructor.

 An AFI rating is valid for 13 months and is type rated Three Axis or Weight Shift.

 The minimum flying experience needed before starting an AFI Course is 100 hour as PIC, minimum 40 hours of which must be on Microlight aircraft, 5 hours of which must be on the aircraft type to be used for the course.

-In addition you must have had an unrestricted PPL or NPPL Microlight Licence for a minimum period of 8 months.
+In addition you must have had an unrestricted PPL or NPPL Microlight Licence.

 Before being accepted on the AFI course you must pass a pre-entry test that consists of a Flight Test and a written exam.
 The pre entry tests are valid for 6 months.

 The FI(R) syllabus

 - A minimum of 15 hours flying training as a student AFI.

 - A minimum of 40 hours of ground training to include teaching